 Secondarily, we wanted to help reduce their workload by making it easier for people to immediately take action.
 They received a lot of confused inquiries that were from people who didn’t need or didn’t have the budget for the sort of service they offered.

-Bad leads are as problematic as no leads at all—they take up time and resources that you don’t have.
+Bad leads from the search engine are as problematic as no leads at all—they take up time and resources that you don’t have.

-This particular client is fantastic on social media but struggled to find enough time to do much more than that, due to the nature of their work.
+This particular client is fantastic on social media but struggled to find enough time to do much more than that, due to the nature of their work—rh.
 Actually sitting down at a computer doesn’t happen a lot, but a phone is always available.
-So, knowing that, they wanted to do as much as they could with search, but without doing our usual recommendation, which is blogging.
+So, knowing that, they wanted to do as much as they could with search, but without doing our usual recommendation, which is building an SEO marketing funnel with articles and blogs.

-But, we were able to work around that by adding some “blog-like” content that somewhat made up for it, drilling down the keywords targeted on the main content pages, and then de-indexing anything that wasn’t super relevant to those strategically-selected keywords and also focusing the backend optimization on those very carefully selected keywords.
+But, we were able to work around that by adding some more substantive, “blog-like” content that made up for it, drilling down the keywords targeted on the main content pages, adding topical FAQs, and then de-indexing anything that wasn’t super relevant to those strategically-selected keywords and also focusing the backend optimization on those very carefully selected keywords.

 We also rethought the flow of the site with those keywords and a very specific audience in mind, and every element of that design was checked against the singular goal of the website.